 Therefore, most countries have tax treaties to avoid double taxation.
 But the main rule is that the country in which the employment income is earned can levy tax on this income.
 However, the work state (in this case the Netherlands) may not levy taxes on the income if the requirements of the 183 days ruling are met.

 The requirements for the 183 days ruling are:

 – You do not work more than 183 days in the Netherlands during the whole year.

 – The salary is paid by an employer that is not considered a resident in the Netherlands (it can not be a Dutch company).

-– The salary can also not be paid by a department of the employer stated in the Netherlands.
+– The salary can also not be paid by a department of an employer situated in the Netherlands.

 The 30% ruling allows an employer to grant an employee a tax-free allowance of 30% of his taxable income.
 Salary is defined as the taxable income from employment.
 The purpose of the 30% ruling is to compensate expatriates for all costs related to working abroad, such as double housing, house hunting costs, storage costs of furniture and a Dutch language course.
 The ruling can only be granted to employees who are hired from outside the Netherlands and who have special skills that are not available or very rare in the Netherlands.
 Please note that either the actual extraterritorial expenses can be reimbursed tax-free or the 30% ruling can be applied.

 Inheritance and Gift tax